-- 4. Land use and zoning on the subject property and in the vicinity are as follows: - A. The subject property is a 7.05 acre tract and is currently zoned AG-2 Agriculture.
-The site is in agricultural production and has a vacant farmstead. - B. Land to the north of the subject property is zoned B-4 General Business and is in agricultural production. - C. Land to the south and east of the subject property is zoned AG-2 Agriculture and is agricultural production.
+- \4.
+Land use and zoning on the subject property and in the vicinity are as follows: - \A. The subject property is a 7.05-acre tract and is currently zoned AG-2 Agriculture.
+The site is in agricultural production and all but one of the former farmstead buildings has been demolished. - \B. Land to the north of the subject property is zoned B-4 General Business and is in agricultural production. - \C. Land to the south and east of the subject property is zoned AG-2 Agriculture and is agricultural production. - \D. Land to the northwest is zoned B-4 General Business and is commercial in use.

-- D. Land to the northwest is zoned B-4 General Business and is commercial in use. - E. Land to the southwest is zoned R-5 Manufactured Home Park and is in use as a manufactured home park.
+\E. Land to the southwest is zoned R-5 Manufactured Home Park and is commercial in use as a manufactured home park.